Overview of influences on our personality:

 - The original One makes many instances of itself;

-The interesting point of this theory is that it implies that potentially and in essence, each of these centers of consciousness is still the Divine in its fulness.
-One can see this perhaps most clearly in the inanimate world: even if an electron in its appearance and in its apparent action is no more than an electron, it still acts according to some implicit omniscience and in perfect harmony with every law and every other thing in the universe.
+The interesting point of this theory is that it implies that each of these centers of consciousness is still the Divine in its essence.
+One can see this perhaps most clearly in the inanimate world: even if an electron in its appearance and in its apparent action is no more than an electron, it still acts in perfect harmony with every law and every other thing in the universe, which, as we saw earlier [INTERNAL REF], implies an implicit but perfectly sufficient, if not complete, omniscience.
 And this intrinsic harmony stretches into the life world.
-One sees it not only in rocks and rivers, but also in tree and forests.
+One sees it not only in rocks and rivers, but also in trees and forests.

 Fig. 1.3.4.
 The Self as influence